loiccoyle/phomo/README.md

 ```

 ## Usage
-Once it is installed, you hsould be able to run the `mm` executable.
+Once it is installed, you should be able to run the `mm` executable.

 Like so: